Money Done Right may be compensated if you make a purchase after clicking on a link.

 2. Do graphic design.

 Are you a graphic design or art student?
 Do you like creating digital designs?

-Freelance design and make money doing what you love at 99Designs.
+Sign up to be a freelance designer and make money doing what you love at 99Designs.

 Put your skills to good use and create designs for business cards, magazine covers, illustrations, or book covers.

-3. Tutor over the Internet.
+3. Tutor over the internet.

 If you don’t have many sellable skills, consider taking classes on Skillshare to gain them.

 5. Apply to be a resident advisor (RA).